-- Give Him a Normal Life: Miyamoto clearly loves Jessie but she gave her up to be a foster child for this reason.
+- Give Her A Normal Life: Miyamoto clearly loved Jessie but she gave her up to be a foster child for this reason.
 She planned on taking her back once she made money off of Mew, but unfortunately for her she still hasn't accomplished that.

 - Gratuitous English: Ambertwo teaches Mewtwo to count in both Japanese and English.
 She also sneaks in a "Yes".

-- Internal Deconstruction: Peoples desire to discover new Pokémon caused illegal Pokémon smuggling and hunting organizations like Team Rocket to florish.
+- Internal Deconstruction: Peoples desire to discover new Pokémon caused illegal Pokémon smuggling and hunting organizations like Team Rocket to flourish.

 - Meaningful Name: Amber's Japanese name, "Ai", means "love".
 It befits her innocent and loving nature.

 - Missing Mom:

 - Jessie's mother Miyamoto has been missing almost her entire life.